lethal-guitar/RigelEngine/CONTRIBUTING.md

 For Windows, Mac, and other systems, you can [grab a binary clang/LLVM release](https://github.com/llvm/llvm-project/releases/tag/llvmorg-11.0.0).
 Make sure `clang-format` is on your `PATH` after installing it.

-Once installed, you can run `./tools/format-all.sh` from the root of your working copy (using git bash on Windows).
+Once installed, you can run `tools/format-staged.sh` or `./tools/format-all.sh` from the root of your working copy (using git bash on Windows).

 ### Running clang-format via Docker